Understanding Life Insurance Options for Seniors

 Insurance companies base premiums on life expectancy and mortality risk.
 As you age, the statistical likelihood of death increases, meaning insurers face a higher probability of paying out benefits sooner.
 This mathematical reality drives premium increases that can seem dramatic.

-For example, a 60-year-old male might pay approximately $268 monthly for $500,000 in term coverage, while a 50-year-old pays only $103 for the same policy.
-By age 70, that same coverage—if available at all—could cost 2-3 times more.
-After 80, traditional term life insurance becomes nearly impossible to find, with final expense policies becoming the primary option.
+For example, based on 2026 Aflac data, a 60-year-old male might pay approximately $175 monthly for $125,000 in 10-year term coverage.
+By age 70, that same coverage jumps to about $402 monthly, and a $250,000 policy at 70 can run $800 monthly for males.
+After 80, traditional term life insurance becomes nearly impossible to find, with final expense and guaranteed issue policies becoming the primary options.

 The compound effect of aging on premiums reflects both shorter life expectancy and the reduced time insurers have to collect premiums before paying benefits.
 Each birthday pushes your premiums up approximately 8-10% annually.